HydrogenX27/sender_receiver/README.md

 	- Include a database to store information about sent and received files.
     - Support several connections at the same time.
+    - Add a checksum to check the integrity of the file.